Demiu/warframe_synd_eval/README.md

 # warframe_synd_eval
-Evaluate which syndicate reward is worth the most on warframe.market
+Warframe tool to evaluate which syndicate reward is worth the most on warframe.market